centreon/centreon-documentation/versioned_docs/version-22.04/metrology/grafana.md

 ## Available data

 A Centreon Data source allows you to view performance data from Centreon in your Grafana dashboards.
-To select the performance data to display, you can combine filters on various types of data available on your platform.
-You can display metrics, virtual metrics and meta services according to:
+To select the performance data to display, you can combine filters on various types of resources available on your Centreon platform.
+You can display metrics, virtual metrics and meta services by building filters on the following types of resources:

 - Hosts
 - Host groups